najlabintnajeeb/FinFET-Circuit-Design/Module_3_Bandgap_References/Assignment/README.md

 | 5 | 1.0 | 125 | 922.1 | 974.8 | 0.80 ps |

 ### Observations
-- Vref **increases with temperature** — PTAT dominant behavior due to R3=518Ω in startup branch
+- Vref increases with temperature
-- Line regulation **decreases with temperature** — circuit more stable at high temp
+- Line regulation decreases with temperature— circuit more stable at high temp
-- Startup at -40°C is **14.3ns** — slower due to reduced transistor mobility at cold temperature
+- Startup at -40°C is 14.3ns — slower due to reduced transistor mobility at cold temperature
-- Temperature coefficient = **0.568 mV/°C** across -40°C to 125°C

 ---

 ## Waveforms